ericharding/blog/content/blog/Options/index.md

 To keep the data under the lock small I divide the memory for market data into "hot" and "cold" memory segments.
 The hot segment contained information read multiple times a second.
 This structure needs to be small, so we have a high likelihood of keeping it in CPU cache for the trading engines.
 The cold segment has less latency-sensitive data and is generally not read under an optimistic lock.
 The details of the security, for example, are stored in the cold section and treated as immutable.

+As a future optimization, I could see splitting the data up into more sections depending on the needs of the data consumers.
+For example, it might make sense to store the top of the book separately from the level book so the consumer could choose which block to copy.

 ## User Interface

 One really interesting aspect of this pattern is with regard to user interfaces.
 Our ladder now runs at a **fixed** frame rate.
 We decide how often the ladder refreshes, and we run and test at exactly that frequency.
 The client queries the server at a fixed interval and always gets the most recent values.
 This makes the BTS UI far more resilient to high volume market data than most other professional trading interfaces.